Joe Keyes (rugby league): Halifax Panthers

 On 17 July 2022, Keyes scored four tries and kicked nine goals in Halifax's 58-10 victory over Workington Town.

+Bradford Bulls (re-join)

+On 4 July 2024 it was reported that he had signed for Bradford in the RFL Championship on a two-year deal.

 Statistics

 Statistics do not include pre-season friendlies.

 Ireland

 Keyes made his representative début for Ireland in the 2015 European Cup.
 He went on to make three appearances in the tournament.

 In 2016 he was called up to the Ireland squad for the 2017 Rugby League World Cup European Pool B qualifiers.

 He featured against Spain and Russia in Ireland's route to the World Cup.